dustinpfister/blog_posts/_posts/canvas-hit-region.md

 ## 3 - A simple functional javaScript canvas box module

 So maybe it will be best to make some kind of javaScript Box module that returns a Class, or a functional style module of some kind that can be used with these box objects, and have it make use of the bounding box method.
-In this section I will be going over a more functional approach to this kind of module design because I have come to like that better these days.
+In this section I will be going over a more functional approach to this kind of module design, or at least functional like as some of the methods might still mutate in place.I have come to like a more functional approach to module design better these days, but I am not there fully it would seem.
 So there will be a box.js module that can be used to create a Box object, and then a bounding box method as part of it that I can use to find if two box objects overlap each other or not.

 In additional I will be pulling logic that has to do with the box module into its own box.js file, and additional javaScript code that has to do with drawing a box module into a draw.js file.
-I will be using those two assets in a main javascript file that will be included together with everything else in an index.html that will wrap all of this together.
+I will be using those two assets in a main JavaScript file that will be included together with everything else in an index.html that will wrap all of this together.
 This helps to keeping things better organized by separating logic that creates and works with state, from logic that draws state, and logic that sores a current state object.

 ### 3.1 - The box.js file